Connecticut Children's Medical Center: History

 Connecticut Children's Medical Center was founded as the Newington Home for Incurables in Newington, CT in 1898 by the Connecticut Children's Aid Society.

 It eventually was expanded and renamed the Newington Children's Hospital in 1968, and in 1986 signed an agreement with Hartford Hospital to open a new children's hospital in Hartford.
 The University of Connecticut also agreed to move its pediatric medicine and residency program to the new hospital.

 On March 30, 1996, pediatric patients from the Newington Children's Hospital, Hartford Hospital, the University of Connecticut Health Center in Farmington, CT were relocated to the newly opened Connecticut Children's Medical Center.

 The grand opening ceremonies were held on April 2, 1996.
 The new eight-story hospital contained 315,000 square feet and was built on a foundation that will allow the hospital to double its space by building straight up, allowing for potential future expansion.

 In 2016 officials from Yale New Haven Children's Hospital announced that they were in preliminary talks with Connecticut Children's Medical Center to merge and form an independent children's hospital system.
 The plan called for a formation of a board that managed both hospitals with the alliance named Kidco.
 In 2017 talks of merger ended when a disagreement over what system the new hospital would be in, with Yale New Haven Children's Hospital wanting the system to be a part of Yale, and Connecticut Children's wanting the system to be completely independent.

 In January 2020 a small team of pediatric surgeons from CCMC travelled to caribbean country, Haiti to perform surgery on children in need of operations that were not routinely available in Haiti.
 Staff from CCMC were complemented by doctors from Children's National Hospital who were also there to perform complex pediatric surgeries.

 In early March 2020, Connecticut Children's teamed up with Teen Cancer America to open up an adolescent and young adult cancer unit for teens and young adults aged 15–30 throughout the region.

 In March 2020, CCMC announced that they would furlough 400 employees to help cut costs amidst the 2020 COVID-19 pandemic.
 In addition to the furloughs, the system would eliminate 31 jobs.
 The estimated savings amounted to $20 million for the hospital.

-On October 12, 2020, Connecticut Children's and Hartford HealthCare announced that they have formed a pediatric alliance to better coordinate medical care between hospitals.
+On October 12, 2020, Connecticut Children's and Hartford HealthCare announced a pediatric alliance to better coordinate medical care between hospitals.

+In 2026, Connecticut Children's reached a settlement with the Trump Department of Justice in which they agreed to halt transgender healthcare under the age of 19 for a ten-year period, in exchange for the records of their transgender patients remaining protected from seizure.